Chicago Bus Accident Attorney

 - Regulatory violations: Like commercial trucks, passenger carriers must comply with state and sometimes federal regulations.
 When accidents are caused by safety violations, such as failures to properly maintain a bus, the bus operator can be held liable.

-What Compensation Will I Be Able to Recover in a Bus Accident Suit?
+What Compensation Will You Be Able To Recover In A Bus Accident Suit?